Bandwidth Manager

 $ kubectl exec -it -n kube-system cilium-xxxxxx -- cilium-dbg bpf bandwidth list

-IDENTITY EGRESS BANDWIDTH (BitsPerSec)
+IDENTITY DIRECTION PRIO BANDWIDTH (BitsPerSec)

 Each Pod is represented in Cilium as an Endpoint which has an identity.
 The above identity can then be correlated with the cilium-dbg endpoint list command.